-Jira has been a popular choice for software development teams and doesn’t need an introduction.
+Jira is a popular choice for software development teams and doesn’t need an introduction.
 But what you probably haven’t explored is whether we can use Jira for non-software projects and teams.
 And if yes, then how?

 Well, the answer to the first part of your question is yes.
 Jira can effortlessly be used by non-software teams too.
 It’s because it organizes any kind of work in simple, easy-to-follow issues and tracks them across workflows so that all the members of the team are on the same page.
 In essence, this is what any team needs, right?